Homepage > Journal > How to present products on product pages?

 Nevertheless, it's worth pointing out those elements without which an online store won't be fully effective.

-The elementary functionalities of the Product Page include the following:
+The elementary functionalities of the product page include the following:

 • Adequate label and product name (in line with mental models of customers)

-• Gallery with photos of the product
+• Gallery with photos of the product (visual aids)

 • Variants of the product (colors, sizes, accessories)